joefavergel/data-project-template/README.md

 $ conda activate py312
 ```

-Now, you can managament the project dependencies with `Pipenv`.
+Now, you can managament the project dependencies with `uv`.
 To create de virtual environment and install all dependencies follow:

 ```sh
 # Install uv using pip